What does Administrative Appeals Tribunal do for the Australian Government?

 Who competes with Administrative Appeals Tribunal for government contracts?

-Other suppliers winning contracts from the same government agencies.
+Other suppliers winning contracts from the same agencies in similar categories.

 What size contracts does Administrative Appeals Tribunal typically win?